Sulfacetamide (sul-fa-SET-a-mide), Sulfur (SUL-fur), Urea (ure-EE-a)

 - Make sure your doctor knows if you are pregnant or breast feeding.

-- Do not use this medicine for a skin problem that has not been checked by your doctor.If your symptoms do not improve or if they get worse, call your doctor.
+- Do not use this medicine to treat a skin problem your doctor has not examined.Call your doctor if your symptoms do not improve or if they get worse.

 Possible Side Effects While Using This Medicine